Types of Scars and Treatment Options

 How can you tell what is the best treatment plan for your unique situation?

-A dermatologist can assess each scar and not only properly identify its type, but offer the best course of action to remove or minimize its appearance.
+We can assess each scar and not only properly identify its type, but offer the best course of action to remove or minimize its appearance.

 Schedule a Consultation